Departments & Organizations

 Yale Combined Program in the Biological and Biomedical Sciences (BBS): Molecular Cell Biology, Genetics and Development: Cell Biology; Chemical Biology; Development; Genetics and Genomics; Human Disease; Regenerative Biology /Stem Cells | Molecular Medicine, Pharmacology, and Physiology: Hematology, Vascular Biology and Inflammation; Stem Cell Biology

-Yibing Qyang obtained his B.S. degree from the Department of Biochemistry, Nanjing University, China.
-He subsequently pursued graduate studies at the Institute of Microbiology, Chinese Academy of Sciences.
-Then, he joined the Department of Molecular Genetics, University of Texas M.D.
+Yibing Qyang obtained his B.S. degree from the Department of Biochemistry, Nanjing University, China and subsequently pursued graduate studies at the Institute of Microbiology, Chinese Academy of Sciences.
+Then he joined the Department of Molecular Genetics, University of Texas M.D.
 Anderson Cancer Center.
-After receiving his M.S. degree from Dr. Michele Sawadogo’s laboratory, and Ph.D. degree from Dr. Stevan Marcus’, he spent the next year conducting postdoctoral research at Baylor College of Medicine, where he studied myeloproliferative diseases with a mouse model of Presenilin deficiency.
-He next joined Dr. Kenneth R. Chien's laboratory at the University of California, San Diego and Cardiovascular Research Center, Massachusetts General Hospital, Harvard Medical School and Harvard Stem Cell Institute.
-He has been studying the renewal and differentiation of cardiovascular progenitor cells, marked by Isl1, a LIM-Homeodomain transcription factor, as well as cardiovascular disease mechanism using human stem cell and animal models.
-In October, 2008, Yibing Qyang became a principal investigator at Yale Cardiovascular Research Institute and Section of Cardiology, Dept. of Internal Medicine, and Yale Stem Cell Center.
-Since 2010, he has become the Director of Yale Stem Cell Research Forum.
+After receiving his M.S. degree from Dr. Michele Sawadogo’s laboratory, and his Ph.D. from Dr. Stevan Marcus’s lab, he spent the next year conducting postdoctoral research at Baylor College of Medicine, where he studied myeloproliferative diseases with a mouse model of Presenilin deficiency.
+He next joined Dr. Kenneth R. Chien's laboratory at the University of California, San Diego and then the Cardiovascular Research Center, Massachusetts General Hospital, Harvard Medical School and Harvard Stem Cell Institute.
+He has been studying the renewal and differentiation of cardiovascular progenitor cells, marked by Isl1, a LIM-Homeodomain transcription factor, as well as cardiovascular disease mechanisms using human stem cell and animal models.
+In October 2008, Dr. Qyang became a principal investigator at the Yale Cardiovascular Research Institute and Section of Cardiology, Dept. of Internal Medicine, and Yale Stem Cell Center.
+Since 2010, he has been Director of the Yale Stem Cell Research Forum.